vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 See :ref:`design-analytical-model` for considerations in designing tags and tag trees.

-* * *

-See :ref:`design-forms-vs-tags` for considerations on whether to model something as a form, a property, a tag, or a tag associated with a node.
+See :ref:`design-general` for considerations on whether to model something as a form, a property, a tag, or a tag associated with a node.

-See :ref:`<reference_goes_here>` for Synapse's ability to link tags to nodes to more easily cross-reference tags with data model elements that those tags represent.
+See :ref:`design-tags-and-forms` for Synapse's ability to link tags to nodes to more easily cross-reference tags with data model elements that those tags represent.

-* * *

 Domain-Specific Assessments
 +++++++++++++++++++++++++++